flo12345678/SafetyAndPlanningModule/README.md

 # SafetyAndPlanningModule
-Implements the satety software Module and teh Patches Planning Module
+Implements the satety software Module and the Patches Planning Module